Chukobyte/black-history/docs/timeline/cultural_renaissance_migration.md

 ## Cultural Renaissance and the Great Migration

-### Early 20th Century Developments
+### National Association for the Advancement of Colored People (1909)
-1909: Founding of the National Association for the Advancement of Colored People (NAACP) becomes a cornerstone for legal and social challenges against racial injustice.
+Founding of the National Association for the Advancement of Colored People (NAACP) becomes a cornerstone for legal and social challenges against racial injustice.

 ### The Great Migration (1910s–1930s)
 Millions of Black Americans relocate from the segregated rural South to urban centers in the North and West, seeking better opportunities and escaping oppressive conditions.